I (Tim Bland, SG CEO) get asked a lot about the name Stolen Goat, and where it comes from. So here’s some back story…

 I doubt he cared if I knew the farmer or not.
 He just wanted his money.

-The exchange was made and now I was navigating my way back down the same treacherous path only this time with a mad goat tied to the handlebars!
+The exchange was made, the goat was freed and now I was navigating my way back down the same treacherous path only this time with a mad goat tied to the handlebars!

-So finally, after I got the goat back to the relieved farmer I asked him what qualities the goat possessed.
+So finally, after I got the goat back to the now elated farmer I asked him what qualities the goat possessed.

 The French farmer would purchase a mass of varying quality coffee beans and use the goat to sort the good from the bad which allowed him to grade the coffee and sell it more effectively.

-This goat was the centre of the farmer’s very unique and prosperous business.
-And so, the stolen goat, provided me with an excellent source of inspiration for my business venture.
+This goat was the centre of the farmer’s very unique business.
+And so, bringing freedom to this gifted, stolen goat, provided me with an excellent source of inspiration for my business venture.

 OK, no that’s not what happened at all.

 But it’s a great story!
-And more importantly it covers the essence of what we are trying to achieve with stolen goat – the spirit of adventure, something with some imagination and a little different – off the beaten track as it were.
-And yet something that is powerful, thought provoking and emotive.
+And more importantly it covers the essence of what we are trying to achieve with Stolen Goat – the spirit of adventure, something with some imagination and a little different – the story enabled you to escape from the hum-drum for a short while…

 Stolen Goat is about freedom, freedom to live your life the way you want to.
-The company started as a route for myself out of the 9 to 5 corporate pressures that trap so many people this day and age.
+The company was founded as a route for myself out of the 9 to 5 corporate pressures that trap so many people this day and age.
 I hoped that one day I would be fortunate enough to have a team around me that could share in this adventure.
-A few years down the line that dream is now a reality and each day we try to find ways of finding more people to join the collective herd.
+A few years down the line that dream is now a reality and each day we explore ways of finding more people to join the collective herd.
 Who doesn’t want a bit more freedom in their life?

 Thanks for reading!SEE WHAT'S NEW